Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 - Angular 12
 - Angular 13

-## Patch Notes: 12.1.0
+## Patch Notes: 12.2.0
-- Breaking change with styles.
-We have a Tool on docs that will convert your hex palette to RGB values.
+Added a new set of command components.
+Please head over to docs to view them.

 ## Getting started: